eastbanctech/snowiq-docs/sa-drivers-tab-view.md

 <section id="Resources-Tab-View" markdown="1">
 # Resources Tab View

 The Resources panel displays a list of resources active in the system with the name and current status of each resource.
 A Driver marker is displayed on the map (color coded based on status), and above the list a set of filters is displayed: by Depot, Route Type, and Route Status.
-Selecting a Driver in the panel on the left takes the user to the [Driver Details](#Driver-Details)
+Selecting a Driver in the panel on the left takes the user to the [Resource Details](#Resource-Details)

 <img src="images/supervisor/sa-drivers-tab-view/drivers-tab.png" class="ios width-xl" data-lightbox="2" />